-For the oxidative exfoliation method, graphite is commonly oxidized under harsh conditions to obtain graphite oxide.
-This bulk material can be dispersed by sonication in polar solvents, e.g., water, to form graphene oxide.
+For this exfoliation method, graphite is commonly oxidized under harsh conditions to obtain graphite oxide.
+This material can be dispersed by sonication in polar solvents, i.e. water, to form graphene oxide (GO) layers.

-The oxidation introduces a large amount of oxygen-containing functional groups, which allows the oxidative exfoliation to obtain single-layer graphene (SLG) and ensures stability in dispersion without the need for further additives.
+The oxidation introduces a large amount of oxygen containing functional groups which allows the exfoliation and obtention of SLG graphene and ensures the stability in dispersion without the need of further additives.